pangtodd/PizzaParlor/README.md

 * markdown

 ## Description:
- Website that essentially allows a customer to order a pizza.
-The site takes user input and creates a pizza order (via objects), keeping track of what their order is.
+ Website that  allows a customer to order a pizza.
+The site takes user input and creates a pizza order (via objects), keeping track of their order.

 ## Setup/Installation Requirements